Ironic (song): 2001 Clear Channel memorandum

-In September 2001, following the September 11 attacks, "Ironic" was included in Clear Channel Communications's (now iHeartMedia) list of "lyrically questionable" songs, commonly known as the Clear Channel memorandum.
-This was presumably due to the song's second verse, which tells the story of a man flying in an airplane that crashes.
+In September 2001, in the aftermath of the September 11 attacks, "Ironic" was included on a list by Clear Channel Communications of songs with "questionable lyrics", commonly known as the Clear Channel memorandum.
+This was likely due to the song's second verse, which depicts an aviophobic man referred to as "Mr. Play-It-Safe" aboard a flight that ends up crashing.